 The impact of the hit resolution on the decay vertex reconstruction has also been studied.
-With $8 \,\mu \text{m}$ hit resolution in both views in Layer0, the error on the vertex position due multiple scattering interactions with the material dominates the overall vertex uncertainty also for high momentum tracks from $B^0 \rightarrow$ SuperB Detector Technical Design Report decays.
-Hence, there is no real advantage of the superscript decays. tage in further improving the hit resolution with respect to this value.
-The hit resolution from resolution and relative hit efficiency used in the Fast Simulation are reported in Table 6.5 for the different SVT layers.
+With $8\,\mu\mathrm{m}$ hit resolution in both views of Layer0, the error on the vertex position due to multiple scattering interactions with the material dominates the overall vertex uncertainty.
+Even for high momentum tracks from $B^0 \rightarrow$ $\pi^+\pi^-$ decays.
+Hence, without further reduction of the material budget, there is no real advantage in improving the hit resolution with respect to this value.
+The hit resolution from Layer1 to Layer5 has been chosen according to the BABAR SVT design which was optimized for low momentum track reconstruction.
+The intrinsic detector hit resolution and hit efficiency values used in the Fast Simulation are in Table 6.6 for the different SVT layer